-With 11 years of CGST under his belt, Hogan Fritz is based out of New York City where he works at the William Morris Endeavor global entertainment agency.
-He recently graduated from Marymount Manhattan College, pursuing his Bachelor of Arts in Communication Studies with minors in Journalism and Political Science.
-He originates from Portland, Oregon where he attended the Arts and Communication Magnet Academy focusing on Theatre and Moving Image Arts.
+Approaching his twelfth year at CGST, Hogan is based out of New York City where he works at the William Morris Endeavor global entertainment agency.
+He recently graduated from Marymount Manhattan College with a Bachelor of Arts in Communication Studies with minors in Journalism and Political Science.
+Originally from Portland, Oregon, he attended middle and high school at the Arts and Communication Magnet Academy focusing on Theatre and Moving Image Arts.

-As Digital Director, Hogan oversees and designs all web content and social media activity for CGST.
+Hogan also serves as the CGST Digital Director, overseeing and designing all web content and social media activity for the camp.
 He also previously served as a Camp Counselor for two years, being Head Counselor for one.
-In addition to working with the full-time staff, Hogan also currently serves as one of the Co-Chairs of the CGST Alumni Advisory Board, a third-party support network he helped co-found in 2015.
+Additionally, Hogan has been serving as one of the three Co-Chairs of the CGST Alumni Advisory Board, a third-party support network he helped co-found in 2015.

 In the past, he has been seen professionally in theatre and film at Oregon Children's Theater, Staged!
 PDX, Northwest Children's Theater and the International Youth Silent Film Festival.
 Portland area credits include "Warner Huntington III" (Legally Blonde), "Duck" (Duck for President), "Brett" (13), "Man In Chair" (The Drowsy Chaperone), "Pip" (Great Expectations), "Bobby Strong" (Urinetown), "Jesus" (Godspell), "Chip" (25th Annual Putnam County Spelling Bee), "Laurie Laurence" (Little Women), and "Jay Gatsby" (The Great Gatsby).
 Directing credits include God of Carnage and Signs & Symbols, the latter of which he adapted to the stage from the same work by Vladimir Nabokov.

 Hogan places high importance on arts in the world and in education.
-He appreciates the years he's had at CGST and looks forward to continuing to grow the next generation of artists at the greatest camp in the world.
+He appreciates the history he's had at CGST and looks forward to continuing to grow the next generation of artists at the greatest camp in the world.